cleanunicorn/phrase-app-export/Readme.md

 php artisan phraseapp:download
 ```

+Once you have everything setup you can use the `trans()` function provided by Blade to display the proper translation for the key.

 If you get an error like
 ```
 Client error: `GET https://api.phraseapp.com/api/v2/projects//locales//download` resulted in a `404 Not Found` response